We Drive Change

 Often our justice system exacerbates the burdens faced by impoverished individuals, creating inescapable disadvantages for society’s most vulnerable people.
 We endeavor to end these cycles of poverty and counterproductive policies.

-Rep. Ted W. Lieu introduce bill H.R.
-4611 the "No Money Bail Act" that seeks to eliminate the use of money bail, because no one should jailed solely because of their inability to pay.
+Rep. Ted W. Lieu introduce the "No Money Bail Act" that seeks to eliminate the use of money bail.
+No one should jailed solely because of their inability

 On the heels of our Fowler v.
 Johnson case, Michigan Governor Rick Snyder signed a law to forgive “driver responsibility fees” debt and to allow motorists to reinstate their licenses without additional fees.

 We Spread the Word

-We believe raising awareness allows communities to heal.
-As we engage with a diverse community of advocates to drive debate on civil rights issues across the country, our work has received extensive media coverage.
-We’ve also had the opportunity to speak around the country at South by Southwest (SXSW), Harvard Law School, Davis Vanguard, National Consortium on Racial Fairness, Americans for Safe Access, ACS for Law and Policy, and with The Marshall Project.
+We’ve also had the opportunity to speak around the country at South by Southwest (SXSW), Harvard Law School, Davis Vanguard, National Consortium on Racial Fairness, Americans for Safe Access, ACS for Law and Policy, and The Marshall Project.
 Our work has been covered in over 400 publications nationwide.